-The Compensation Committee s bonus determinations take into account multiple general performance standards established by the Company to support its overall strategies and goals.
+The Compensation Committee s bonus determinations take into account multiple general performance standards established by the Company to support its overall strategies and goals rather than a single measure such as stock price performance or earnings.
 This has served as a multi-dimensional tool for the Compensation Committee to use in awarding bonuses, so that factors that are deemed significant to industry and operational performance are considered in addition to financial measures.
 This multi-dimensional approach reduces the risk that can be created when financial results are the only drivers of incentive payments.
+The Compensation Committee believes it is important to take into account multiple measures of financial and operational performance, as well as comparative pay in the market, for the following reasons, among others: (i) using a measure such as the Company s stock price performance, (ii) the Compensation Committee believes that rewarding Employees based solely on a measure such as stock price appreciation could create business risks by effectively encouraging Employees to focus on short-term results at the expense of the long-term financial and operational health of the Company, and (iii) the Compensation Committee believes that basing short-term incentive compensation on a single measure such as stock price performance presents serious retention risks.

 The Compensation Committee has historically exercised a certain amount of discretion in awarding bonuses, in part to minimize the risk-taking that can result from a strict application of performance-based awards.
-For 2012, bonus and equity awards were ultimately within the discretion of the Compensation Committee, and Employees were not provided with formalized pre-established targets or metrics; therefore, they were not incentivized to solely pursue narrowly-defined goals to achieve a particular level of bonus.

 Incentive compensation is used responsibly.
-Approximately 270 of the Company s Employees were eligible to receive bonuses for 2012.
+Approximately 243 of the Company s Employees were eligible to receive bonuses for 2013.